Skip to Main Content

 Press Releases & News

-New Museum Exhibit Explores Springfield’s Housing History and Future
+New Museum Exhibit Explores Springfield Utility Board’s 75 Years of History

 A Community Story with a Vision for the Future

-• Where: Kathleen Jensen Gallery, Springfield History Museum, 590 Main Street, Springfield, OR
+• Location: Kathleen Jensen Gallery, Springfield History Museum, 590 Main Street, Springfield, OR

 Plan Your Visit